 How much does spark plug replacement cost for a 4-cylinder?

 For a 4-cylinder car with iridium plugs, expect $80 to $200 total at a shop.
 Parts run $20 to $60 for a set of four iridium plugs.
-Labor is typically $40 to $80 because the plugs are easy to reach.
-If you go copper plugs, parts drop to $8 to $20 but you will be back in 30,000 miles.
+Labor is typically $40 to $80 because the plugs are easy to reach on most inline-4 engines.
+If you choose copper plugs, parts drop to $8 to $20 but you will need replacement again in 30,000 miles.

 Why are V6 spark plugs so expensive to replace?

 V6 engines have 6 plugs instead of 4, and the rear bank on most transverse-mounted V6s is buried against the firewall.
-Reaching those three plugs can take 2 to 3 hours of labor because mechanics often need to remove the intake manifold or throttle body.
+Reaching those three rear plugs can take 2 to 3 hours of labor because mechanics often need to remove the intake manifold or throttle body.
 Labor alone on a V6 rear bank can be $150 to $250.
-Total V6 replacement runs $120 to $400 depending on plug type.

 Are iridium spark plugs worth the extra cost?